Vietnam.vn - Nền tảng quảng bá Việt Nam

 Common symptoms of medial arcuate ligament syndrome include abdominal pain (especially after eating or exercising), nausea, vomiting, diarrhea, bloating, and unexplained weight loss.
 Anyone can get this syndrome.
 The symptoms are vague, making it difficult to diagnose.

 According to Dr. Dung, surgery to release the medial arcuate ligament is the only treatment for this syndrome.
-Patients improve symptoms immediately after surgery, and need regular check-ups to monitor the recovery of blood flow through the celiac artery.
+Patients improve symptoms immediately after surgery, and need regular check-ups to monitor the process of restoring blood flow through the celiac artery.

 Thu Ha